Instruction and Leadership Team

-Dr. Martino Tran is assistant professor in Environmental Systems Science at the School of Community and Regional Planning, Faculty of Applied Science.
-He is a Canada Research Chair (T2) nominee in Urban Systems and is an instructor in the Master of Engineering Leadership in Urban Systems program.
-Dr. Tran is a former Oxford Martin Fellow and a visiting research associate at the Environmental Change Institute (ECI), University of Oxford.
-He is broadly interested in applying environmental systems and engineering sciences for tackling societal challenges in energy and sustainability, and assessing the long-term performance of urban systems and technologies.
+Dr. Martino Tran is assistant professor in the School of Community and Regional Planning, Faculty of Applied Science, and Director of the Urban Predictive Analytics Lab at UBC.
+He is also an instructor for the Master of Engineering Leadership in Urban Systems program.
+He is broadly interested in applying computational and data sciences for informing smart and sustainable urban policy and infrastructure investment strategies.

 Jordi Honey-Rosés is an Assistant Professor at the School of Community and Regional Planning specialized in environmental policy, planning and management.
 He teaches URSY 510 Urban Systems and Society, a course that examines the societal context in which urban systems operate.
 He received his PhD in Regional Planning from the University of Illinois at Urbana-Champaign, a Masters in Public Policy from the Harvard Kennedy School and undergraduate degrees from the University of California, Berkeley.
 Prior to UBC he worked with World Wildlife Fund (WWF) in Mexico City and has been a consultant with the World Bank.